 Your morning tour starts with Old Delhi, built by the Mughal emperor Shah Jahan in 1639 AD.
 You will visit the Raj Ghat where the father of our nation Mahatma Gandhi was cremated.
 You will be visiting the museum that was built to commemorate him.
 You will be driven past the iconic Red Fort and Chandni Chowk, a very popular and a busy market in Old Delhi to the next stop - Jama Masjid, one of the iconic, historic and largest mosques in India - built by Shah Jahan.
 A rickshaw ride in Chandni Chowk could be quite interesting as this part of the city is quite crowded as it is full of shops.
 These numerous shops sell delicious mouth-watering food, clothes, jewels, household things, etc. and are virtually a shopper's paradise.

 In the afternoon, you will visit Qutub Minar, touted as India’s largest Minaret.
 Qutub Minar, a UNESCO World Heritage Site, was built in 1192 by Turk ruler Qutub-Ud-Din Aibak.
 You will then move forward to Humayun’s tomb, yet another UNESCO world heritage site.
-Your next stop is India Gate, built in memory of the Unknown Soldiers.
-You will be driven past the Parliament House, President’s House and other Government Secretarial Buildings to your final destination which will be Lakshminarayan Temple, a temple dedicated to Lakshmi and Lord Narayana.
-Overnight in Delhi.
+Your next stop is India Gate, built in memory of the Unknown Soldier.
+You will be driven past the Parliament House, President’s House and other Government Secretarial Buildings, to your final destination will be at Lakshminarayan Temple, a temple dedicated to Lakshmi and Lord Narayana.
+Overnight is in Delhi.

 Early in the morning, you will be driven to Jaipur.
 Jaipur, also known as the pink city is the capital of Rajasthan.
 Many captivating palaces are present here having breathtaking design and architecture.
 In the 18th century Prince of Wales had visited Jaipur and the entire city was painted in pink color and due to these pink buildings the city is known as the pink city.
 Origin of Jaipur is 260 years back.
 It was built by Maharaja Jai Singh and Jaipur got its name from this king.
 The rest of the day could be spent visiting the Jaipur bazaars or walking down the crowded colorful streets.
 The transport is at your disposal for any additional visits of monuments or restaurants or places of interest which are with-in the city limits.
 Overnight in Jaipur.